bennyboom38/alexa-skill-shopping-list-FR/README.md

 # Alexa Shopping List Companion

-This is an extensible Alexa Companion Skill.
+This is an extensible Alexa Companion Skill (forked from https://github.com/paranerd/alexa-skill-shopping-list)
+  - invocation name changed for "Panier Magique" to avoid to launch Alexa shopping list default skill
+  - add feature to print shopping list on thermal printer with Home Assistant automation script

 ## Prerequisites